By MICK ROBERTS ©

 Mr Benjamin said he would sell 18-gallon kegs for £10, and nine-gallon kegs for £6.

-The Abercrombie Hotel closed for business when its license was transferred to Moorebank in western Sydney on November 10 1971.
+The Abercrombie Hotel closed for business when its license was transferred to Moorebank in western Sydney on November 10 1971 and later demolished.

 Subscribe to the latest Time Gents’ stories